 There are various vitamins and minerals that you should include in your diet to support scalp and hair follicle health, prevent further hair loss, and help regrow hair.
-If you are dealing with female pattern hair loss, these are some of the key nutrients you should look for when taking hair loss supplements:
+If you are dealing with female pattern hair loss, these are some of the essential nutrients you should look for when taking hair loss supplements:

 Having the right amount of vitamin A in your scalp is essential for healthy hair regrowth.
 Vitamin A deficiency results in severe skin dryness and can cause sudden hair loss (telogen effluvium) and hair fragility.

-Vitamin B family:
+Vitamin B family

-The vitamin B complex contains eight different vitamins.
+The vitamin B complex contains 8 different vitamins.
 Deficiencies of Riboflavin (B2), biotin (B7), folate, and vitamin B12 have been associated with hair loss.
-One study has shown that sufficient biotin deficiency resulted in patchy alopecia and brittle nails, and that hair loss resolved with oral supplementation of biotin.
+One study has shown that sufficient biotin deficiency resulted in patchy alopecia and brittle nails, and that hair loss was resolved with oral supplementation of biotin.
 Folate and vitamin B12 have an essential role in hair follicle metabolism.

-Vitamins B9 (Folic Acid) and B12:
+Vitamins B9 (Folic Acid) and B12

 Folic Acid and B12 help promote red blood cell circulation, supporting hair follicle health to produce healthy hair.
 Deficiencies in these two vitamins have been linked to hair loss.
 Folic acid (or folate) also helps with the keratinization of hair, meaning it helps hair follicles produce keratin for strong hair.
 An important note for anyone following a vegan diet: it is essential to ensure you're getting enough vitamin B12 through dietary supplements since it is primarily found in animal sources (including eggs, dairy products, meat, and fish).

-Vitamin B5 (pantothenic acid) and vitamin B6 (pyridoxine):
+Vitamin B5 (pantothenic acid) and vitamin B6 (pyridoxine)

-Vitamin D is also crucial for hair health, as low levels of this vitamin have been linked to multiple forms of hair loss, including androgenetic alopecia.
-Early research has also shown that vitamin D it may boost hair growth.
+Vitamin D is crucial for hair health, as low levels of this vitamin have been linked to multiple forms of hair loss, including androgenetic alopecia.
+Early research has also shown that vitamin D may boost hair growth.

-Vitamin E is important for scalp health, as its potent antioxidant properties help reduce free radical damage to the scalp and hair follicles.
+Vitamin E is essential for scalp health, as its potent antioxidant properties help reduce free radical damage to the scalp and hair follicles.
 Oxidative stress has been linked with hair loss.
 Vitamin E helps reduce oxidative stress in the scalp.
 A study of 21 volunteers who received vitamin E supplementation showed a significant increase in hair number compared to a placebo group.